LeeYCMichael/Twitter_Analysis-NLP/README.md

 2) Added more data
 3) Played around with more hyperparameters

-Even so, i think its a rather decent indicator, and after entering some 'tweets' of my own, it worked deently well.
+Even so, i think its a rather decent indicator, and after entering some 'tweets' of my own, it worked decently well.

 Some limitations include
 1) Text entered cannot be more than 50 words long (This is to prevent the matrices from becoming too big which can present a problem when we're training the model)